msank00/msank00.github.io/_posts/2019-07-12-blog_200_DL_NLP_Part_1.md

 The vanishing (and exploding) gradient problem is caused by the repeated use of the recurrent weight matrix in RNN.
-In LSTM, the recurrent weight matrix is replaced by the `identity function` in the **carousel** and controlled by the forget gate.
+In LSTM, the recurrent weight matrix is replaced by the `identity function` in the **carousel** (carousel means conveyor belt, here it denotes the cell state $C_t$) and controlled by the forget gate.
 So ignoring the forget gate (which can always be open), the repeated use of the identity function would not introduce the vanishing (and exploding) gradient.

 The recent **IndRNN**(Building A Longer and Deeper RNN) model also addresses the gradient vanishing and exploding problem.
 It uses learnable recurrent weights but regulated in a way to avoid the gradient vanishing and exploding problem.
 Compared with LSTM, `it is much faster and can be stacked into deep models.
 Better performance is shown by IndRNN over the traditional RNN and LSTM`.